Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ### Power States
 _A wireless client STA enters Power Save (PS) mode in which the radio power state can transition between awake and doze according to the 802.11 power management rules.
 A radio STA can be in one of two Power states:_

-- **`Awake`**: the radio is constantly powered and able to receive and transmit. <br> <br>
+- **`Awake`**: The client STA radio is constantly powered and able to receive and transmit. <br> <br>
-- **`Doze`**: the radio is not able to receive and transmit and consumes low power.
-STA is allowed to go to "Doze" state after an AP has been notified that station is about to enter power save mode.
+- **`Doze`**: The client STA cannot receive or transmit any frames and operates in a very low power state to conserve power.
+STA is allowed to go to "Doze" state after an AP has been notified that station is about to enter Power Save (PS) mode.
 STA will use `Null Data Frame` or `QoS Null Data Frame` with bit `Power Management / Power Save Mode = 1` to inform the AP that it will going to "Doze" state.

 STA will go from `Doze` to `Awake` state for one of two reasons: